Written by Yidan Gao, edited by Edward Chen and LisaMichelle Pecaro

 Or, listen to the episode by clicking below:

 April of 2021 is just around the corner.
-One year ago, governments around the globe requested a total of almost 4 million people to stay home and prepare for month-long lockdowns, to slow the spread of COVID-19.
-During the year of 2020, many significant advances have been made in understanding virology, deciphering the SARS-CoV-2 genome, exhorting mask wearing and developing vaccines.
-But just as we are working strenuously to combat the virus, SARS-CoV-2 quietly mutates and presents as several new variants that can better infect humans and evade the immune system.
+One year ago, governments around the globe asked almost 4 billion people to stay home and prepare for month-long lockdowns to slow the spread of COVID-19.
+During 2020, many significant advances have been made in understanding virology, deciphering the SARS-CoV-2 genome, exhorting mask wearing, and developing vaccines.
+But just as we are working strenuously to combat the virus, SARS-CoV-2 quietly mutates into several new variants that can better infect humans and evade the immune system.

-On December 14, 2020, a new B.1.1.7 variant was reported in the United Kingdom (UK), but the Public Health authorities of England suspected that this variant emerged as early as September 2020.
+B.1.1.7: Was reported in the United Kingdom on December 14, 2020.
+However, the public health authorities in England suspected that this variant emerged as early as September 2020.

-In early January 2021, the P.1 variant was detected during a routine screening of Brazilian travelers arriving in Japan.
+P.1: Was detected during a routine screening of Brazilian travelers arriving in Japan in early January 2021.

 The above figure was created by Yidan Gao.